lyatdawn/LightCNN-gluon/README.md

 python train_lightcnn.py
 ```
 You could change some arguments in the train_lightcnn.py, like num_epochs, gpus.
 If want to get the good results and save training time, there are some points should note:
  - For weights initialization,  use "xavier" initialization for "weight" of every layer, the "bias" will initializate to constant value "0.1".
-See **common/fit.py** initializer for details.
  - For learning rate,  use "AdamOptimizer" as optimization method, and initial learning rate is 0.00001.
 So in mxnet, you can set the initial learning rate is 0.0001, lr_step_epochs is '0, 100', in this way, the initial learning rate is 0.00001 in epoch 0.

  ## Extract features of LFW